Akvelon2014/Media-Management-based-on-Kaltura/README.md

 ## Kaltura Management Console Login (KMC-Login)
 Kaltura Management Console Login is implemented on flash.
 So Kaltura server contains only flash binaries.

-You can find Kaltura Management Console Login source code at kmc-login folder of the repository.
+You can find Kaltura Management Console Login source code at KMC-LOGIN folder of the repository.
 Compile kmc-login with your changes and put binaries to `web/flash/kmc/login/v1.2.2` folder of your server.

 # Create Developer Machine
 Preform following steps to create machine for development: